Eligoze75/Amazon_InsightCart/README.md

 Each FAISS and BM25 document stores `parent_asin`, `product_title`, `average_rating`, `rating_number`, and `review_texts` in its metadata.
 Search results therefore carry all display fields without a secondary parquet lookup at query time.

+### 7. Cross-encoder re-ranking

+First-stage retrievers are fast but only approximate query–document match (BM25 counts words; the bi-encoder scores passage vectors against the query vector **separately**).
+A **cross-encoder** reads the query and each candidate passage **together** and outputs a single relevance score, which is closer to “does this passage answer this question?” — at the cost of more compute.

+**In this project:** we retrieve a larger pool (default 15), then re-rank with `cross-encoder/ms-marco-MiniLM-L-6-v2` using the product’s `text_faiss` passage as `content`.
+The user’s **original** query is used for scoring (not each expansion), so paraphrases still help recall while the final order stays grounded in what they typed.
+The Streamlit app caches the cross-encoder so it is not reloaded on every click.

 ---

 ## Project Structure